szm-dev/suzume/Readme.md

 `suzume` aims to be a fast, bloat-free Mahjong engine, on which servers and game clients, AI testbeds, and more can be built eventually.
 `suzume` only depends on a C++14 compliant compiler, and has no external dependencies.
-Localization has been a top priority in this project, with extensive support of Japanese and English terminology (more languages can easily be added!).
+Localization has been a top priority in this project, with extensive support for Japanese and English terminology (more languages can easily be added!).

 Currently, the core game flow is being developed, after which the following items will be worked on: